MEN'S COLLEGE BASKETBALL TEAMS

 Super Bowl moneyline bets

 Super Bowl moneylines are straight win/lose odds on the Super Bowl outcome.
 The chances are shown by either a positive or a negative number, with no other indicators.
-In the case of Chicago, you'll have to stake $110 to win $100 if they're victorious.
-When it comes to Denver, betting $100 nets an additional $110 if they win.
+In the case of Chicago, a $135 bet will win $100 if they're victorious.
+When it comes to Denver, betting $100 nets an additional $ 115 if they win.

 Super Bowl over/under betting